matplotlib/matplotlib/doc/faq/installing_faq.rst

 backends generate a pixel represenation of the line whose accuracy depends on a DPI setting.

-Here is a summary of the matplotlib rendering backends:
+Here is a summary of the matplotlib renders (there is an eponymous backed for each):

 ===============================   =====================================================================================
 Renderer (Filetypes)              Description